Skip to Content

 Filled with candy, these Thanksgiving Turkey treats are perfect for classroom parties, the kids’ table, or as place holders at your Thanksgiving feast!

+Just imagine how fun and festive they’ll look as a part of your Thanksgiving decor!
 Whatever you choose to do, I promise that these will be a huge hit with friends and family!

 two finished DIY Thanksgiving Turkey Treats

-How to Make Thanksgiving Turkey Treats
+How to Make Easy Thanksgiving Turkey Treats

-For the Head, Beak, and Snood
+For the Head, Beak, and Snood:

 supplies to make DIY Thanksgiving Turkey Treats